 Page updated: 20 Jan 2023

-The Directory Server allows you to configure the log retention policy for each log on the server.
+The server allows you to configure the log retention policy for each log on the server.

-When a retention limit is reached, the Directory Server removes the oldest archived log before creating a new log.
+When a retention limit is reached, the server removes the oldest archived log before creating a new log.
 Log retention is only effective if you have a log rotation policy in place.